Key architectural differences between Hazelcast IMDG and Redis include:

 High availability of Redis is provided by Redis Sentinel, which continuously monitors the Redis cluster and initiates a slave promotion if it detects a master failure.
 At least three instances of Sentinel are recommended for a reliable deployment, which unnecessarily uses resources.

-In Hazelcast, member failures are detected by other cluster peers, and recovery of lost data from backups is initiated automatically and immediately on remaining members in the cluster
+In Hazelcast IMDG, member failures are detected by other cluster peers, and recovery of lost data from backups is initiated automatically and immediately on remaining members in the cluster.

 - Append-only file is similar to write-ahead logs employed by SQL databases that record each mutating operation to a file that can be played back at database start to recover the data.